spazznolo/spazznolo.github.io/_posts/2022-04-02-goalie-consistency-2.md

 <h2> Does consistency matter in Goaltending? </h2>
 <h2> Part 2 - Exploring the effects of goalie consistency using real data </h2>
 <p>
 In the <a href="https://spazznolo.github.io/2022/03/29/goalie-consistency-1.html">previous post</a>, the concept of entropy as a measure of consistency was <a href="https://github.com/namitanandakumar/Draft-Analysis/blob/master/Streakiness/VanHAC%202018.pdf">repurposed</a> for hockey goalies using simulated data.
-Here, it's applied to actual NHL data, supplied by <a href="https://moneypuck.com/">MoneyPuck</a> (check it out! he does great work).
+Here, it's applied to actual NHL data (2007-2020), supplied by <a href="https://moneypuck.com/">MoneyPuck</a> (check it out! he does great work).
 This will be a short post - mostly descriptive.
 It tees up the next one.
 </p>
 <p>
 Remember: to measure entropy, an entire goalie season is first turned into a binary sequence of 0's (saves) and 1's (goals).
 Then, xxx.